-If you are assigned to a space designated as temporary housing, you will be given a permanent assignment as soon as space permits.
-The move to permanent assignment may or may not require you to move to a different residence hall.
-Room rates are not adjusted for temporary housing.
+If you are assigned to a space designated as extended housing, you will be given a permanent assignment as soon as space permits.
+The move to permanent assignment you to move to a different residence hall.

 The resident agrees to pay the ORL for any damages, lost property, or unnecessary service costs caused by the resident through accident, neglect, or intent.
 When more than one resident occupies the same room, and responsibility for damage or loss in the room cannot be ascertained by the University, the cost of damage or loss will be divided and assessed equally between or among the residents of the room.
 In cases of loss, damage, or unnecessary service costs to common areas of the building, defined as begin those areas not assigned to an individual, the cost of repair, replacement and/or service may be assessed to each resident on a prorated basis.
 Residence hall staff will inventory the condition of the common areas of each building prior to occupancy of the building in the fall semester.

-Residents may not occupy their rooms during official University vacation and recess periods including spring break, semester breaks, and other scheduled hall closings based on the occupancy schedule.
-Residents are not allowed to enter residence halls during the scheduled vacation periods.
+Only students assigned to Eagle and Reuter Hall may occupy their rooms during official University vacation and recess periods including spring break, semester breaks, and other scheduled hall closings based on the occupancy schedule.
+Except for Eagle and Reuter Hall, residents are not allowed to enter residence halls during the scheduled vacation periods.

 The resident will vacate his/her room within twenty-four (24) hours after termination of this agreement, loss of student status, after his/her final examination of the semester, or according to the occupancy schedule, whichever occurs earliest.
 The Director of Residence Life has the right to administratively remove any resident upon 24 hours notice if, in the judgment of the Director of Residence Life, a resident's disruptive behavior will have an adverse influence upon the residence hall community by continued reference.